mlrun/demo-call-center/README.md

 By the end of this demo you will see the potential power of LLMs for feature extraction, and how easily you can do this with MLRun!

 This demo uses:
-* [**OpenAI's Whisper**](https://openai.com/research/whisper) - To transcribe the audio calls into text.
+* [**OpenAI's Whisper**](https://openai.com/research/whisper) &mdash; To transcribe the audio calls into text.
 * [**Flair**](https://flairnlp.github.io/) and [**Microsoft's Presidio**](https://microsoft.github.io/presidio/) - To recognize PII so it can be filtered out.
-* [**HuggingFace**](https://huggingface.co/) - The main machine learning framework to get the model and tokenizer for the features extraction.
+* [**HuggingFace**](https://huggingface.co/) &mdash; The main machine-learning framework to get the model and tokenizer for the features extraction.
 The demo uses [tiiuae/falcon-40b-instruct](https://huggingface.co/tiiuae/falcon-40b-instruct) as the LLM to answer questions.
-* and [**MLRun**](https://www.mlrun.org/) - as the orchestrator to operationalize the workflow.
+* and [**MLRun**](https://www.mlrun.org/) &mdash; as the orchestrator to operationalize the workflow.

 The demo contains a single [notebook](./notebook.ipynb) that encompasses the entire demo.

-Most of the functions are imported from [MLRun's hub](https://docs.mlrun.org/en/stable/runtimes/load-from-hub.html), which contains a wide range of functions that can be used for a variety of use cases.
+Most of the functions are imported from [MLRun's function hub](https://docs.mlrun.org/en/stable/runtimes/load-from-hub.html), which contains a wide range of functions that can be used for a variety of use cases.
 All functions used in the demo include links to their source in the hub.
 All of the python source code is under [/src](./src).
 Enjoy!

 ___